dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-sqlite.md

 - Normally, this is the path to a file on disk, relative to the current working directory, or absolute.
 For example: `"data.db"` (relative to the working directory) or `"/mnt/data/mydata.db"`.
 - The path is interpreted by the SQLite library, so it's possible to pass additional options to the SQLite driver using "URI options" if the path begins with `file:`.
 For example: `"file:path/to/data.db?mode=ro"` opens the database at path `path/to/data.db` in read-only mode.
 [Refer to the SQLite documentation for all supported URI options](https://www.sqlite.org/uri.html).
 - The special case `":memory:"` launches the component backed by an in-memory SQLite database.
 This database is not persisted on disk, not shared across multiple Dapr instances, and all data is lost when the Dapr sidecar is stopped.
+When using an in-memory database, you should always set the `?cache=shared` URI option: `"file::memory:?cache=shared"`

 ## Advanced